-- Removal of equipment If being used unsafely
+- Removal of equipment if being used unsafely

 - Removal from situations

 - Time to reflect in a safe space

-- Personalised individual plan
+- Personalised individual behaviour plan

-- Physical restraint (see Appendix 1)
+- Physical intervention (see Appendix 1)

 - Exclusions (see Appendix 2)

 6. Educational Consequences

 Educational consequences are always essential.
 We will be able to show how we have helped children develop new skills or new ways of thinking through discussion, debrief, activity or rehearsing.
 Educational consequences provide children with the skills and incentives to behave differently faced with the same set of circumstances reoccurring.